neon010/react-carousel/README.md

+# react-simple-minimal-carousel.

-# A lightweight and fully customizable carousel component for React.
+A lightweight and fully customizable carousel component for React